 Can I come see your place and check something out?

-Please make an appointment so we can be sure someone is in the office to meet you, and we can make sure that what you’re looking for is in our inventory that day.
-We spend most of our day taking and preparing rental orders, and we want to be sure we have time set aside to go over your questions.
+Please make an appointment!
+We want to be sure someone is in the office to meet you, and we can make sure that what you’re looking for is in our inventory that day.
+We want to be sure we have the time and equipment set aside to answer your questions.

 Do you have camera X?

-We have 99% of our regular stock listed in the catalog.
-If you need something that’s not listed, we can usually bring it in from one of our rental partners if you can wait a few days.
-If you’re looking for something specific, we may know someone else in Milwaukee who rents it, too.
+We have most of our regular stock listed in the catalog.
+If you need something that’s not listed, we can usually bring it in from a rental partner, if you can wait a few days.
+It’s always a good idea to ask.

 I know what I want.
 What should I do next?